nuriarai/202209-w3chwe-nuria-ramoneda/src/ts/components/componentListPageStructure.md

 ### Show data

-- The Title "Pokemons List" inside an h1
+- The Title received inside an h1

 ## PokemonsListWrapper